nwilson512/techwriting-io-docusaurus/docs/sample-works/create-a-statamic-web-server-on-google-cloud-platform/01-index.md

 The instructions in this document detail one such option: Creating a web server on Google Cloud Platform (GCP), and assume that you already have a GCP account.

 :::note
-<p>CAUTION: These instructions require a paid account with Google Cloud Platform.
+These instructions require a paid account with Google Cloud Platform.
 Costs can add up quickly on cloud platforms, particularly with higher tier compute instances and other specialty services.
-Do not proceed unless you are already familiar and with comfortable with the costs of operating on a cloud provider.</p>
+Do not proceed unless you are already familiar and with comfortable with the costs of operating on a cloud provider.
 :::

 #### Prerequisites